-Check your rental agreement
+Step 1: Check your rental agreement

-Go to the dealership
+Step 3: Go to a dealership

-Why don’t rental car keys separate?
+Why rental car keys don’t separate

 When you first pick up your car, you may notice that you actually receive two rental car keys attached together.
 Since they don’t separate, you can’t keep a spare to use in case you lose one, nor can you split them up between two drivers.
 That may seem counterintuitive; after all, if you lose one key, you lose them both.